Sarah-2510/R-Shiny-Project---AIR-QUALITY-INDEX/README.md

 ## Data
 ### Link To The Dataset - https://www.kaggle.com/rohanrao/air-quality-data-in-india
-We have taken the dataset from Kaggle.
-This data is publicly available by the Central Pollution Control Board (CPCB) which is the official portal of the Government of India
+The dataset was taken from Kaggle.
+It is publicly available by the Central Pollution Control Board (CPCB) which is the official portal of the Government of India

 ### About The Data